Home

 The reconstructed Charlotte Mint today, on the grounds of the Mint Museum of Art.
 The old mint is a registered as a federal historic landmark.
 Image courtesy of Charlotte-Mecklenburg Historic Landmarks Commission.

-Since Charlotte gold coins are extremely scarce and are some of the most highly desired subjects in numismatic circles today, the Mint Museum of Art's collection is indeed quite valuable.
+Since Charlotte gold coins are extremely scarce and are some of the most highly desired subjects in numismatic circles today, the museum's coin collection is indeed quite valuable.

 North Carolina gold mining continued for many years beyond the life of the Charlotte Mint.
 The last mining company went out of business in 1999.